fastrgv/WorldCupSokerban/README.md

 * (\\) tilt down

-Finally, subject to several limitations, typing: "trbfs puzzle-file-name.sok maxlevels level-number" will attempt to solve a particular puzzle for you.
-There are many cases this solver cannot handle, but it is pretty good at sovling certain types of puzzles, particularly the more dense ones.
-It is not very good at the near-Lishout type, if you know what that means.
+Finally, subject to several limitations, typing: "[solver] puzzle-file-name.sok maxlevels level-number" will attempt to solve a particular puzzle for you, where [solver] can be either "puller" or "ibox".
+There are many cases these solvers cannot handle, but they are pretty good at solving certain types of puzzles, particularly the more dense ones.
+Use the script ccc.sh to compile either solver.

 -----------------------------------------------------------------